chocoteam/choco-solver/docs/source/5_elements.rst

 - an array of integer variables `VARS`,
 - an integer variable `NVALUES` and
-- a boolean `GREEDY`.
+- a boolean `STRONG`.

 Let `N` be the number of distinct values assigned to the variables of the `VARS` collection.
 The constraint enforces the condition `N` :math:`\leq` `NVALUES` to hold.

-The boolean `GREEDY` set to true filters the conjunction of `atmost_nvalues` and disequalities (see Fages and Lapègue, CP'13 or Artificial Intelligence journal).
+If the boolean `STRONG` is set to true, then the filtering algorithm of :cite:`FagesAIJ14` is added.
 It automatically detects disequalities and `alldifferent` constraints.
-Presumably useful when `NVALUES` must be minimized
+This propagator is more powerful but more time consuming as well. this is presumably worthwhile when `NVALUES` must be minimized

 **See also**: `atmost_nvalues <http://sofdem.github.io/gccat/gccat/Catmost_nvalue.html>`_ in the Global Constraint Catalog.

-**Implementation based on**: :cite:`tbd`.
+**Implementation based on**: :cite:`FagesAIJ14`.

 **API**:  ::